directus/directus/docs/concepts/relationships.md

 ::: tip Translations

 The Translations interface allows [creating multilingual content](/concepts/internationalization#content-translations) relationally.
-It is a standard O2M relationship, but also includes an additional field on the "many" collection to hold the language key
+It is a standard O2M relationship with an additional field on the "many" collection to hold the language key.

 :::